Flamin Hot Cheetos Fried Chicken- What you get when you mix your childhood snack obsession with your favorite comfort food. So Yummy!

 Long story short, all of this deliberating got me hungry and I decided to create a recipe inspired by the documentary.
 Without spoiling it for those who have not seen it yet, I will say that there is a mobile home, a bonfire and blood referenced in the series and all of them served as my muse for the Flamin Hot Cheetos Fried Chicken.

-- Tip 1: I took an extra step and marinated my chicken in buttermilk and hot sauce over night.
-That step is not mandatory but highly recommended if you want your chicken to be moist and flavorful.
+- Tip 1: I took an extra step and marinated my chicken in buttermilk and hot sauce overnight.
+That step is not mandatory but is highly recommended if you want your chicken to be moist and flavorful.

-- Tip 2: I would recommend is investing in a temperature gauge.
+- Tip 2: I would recommend investing in a temperature gauge.
 Every person’s stove is slightly different.
-Heat levels can vary depending if you are using an electric stove versus a gas stove.
-Heat level in turn alters that time at which it takes to cook the meat.
-The best way to determine if your meat is done is by the internal temperature.
+Heat levels can vary depending on whether you are using an electric stove versus a gas stove.
+In turn, the heat level alters the time at which it takes to cook the meat.
+The best way to determine if your poultry is all set to bite in is by the internal temperature.
 For chicken, you want to achieve an internal temperature of 165 degrees F.

-- Tip 3: To get extra crunchy fried chicken, like what’s pictured, I doubled dredged my chicken.
-I took the buttermilk marinated chicken and dipped it in my flour mixture, then dipped it in egg, then dipped it in the flour mixture again before putting it into the hot oil.
+- Tip 3: To get extra-crunchy Hot Cheetos Fried Chicken, like what’s pictured, I doubled dredged my chicken.
+I took the buttermilk marinated chicken and dipped it in my flour mixture, in egg, then in the flour mixture again before putting it into the hot oil.

-If you plan to throw a Making A Murderer watch party this would be a great dish to impress with your friends and guests.
-Nothing says lovin like some fried chicken.
+If you plan to throw a Making A Murderer watch party, this would be a great dish to impress your friends and guests.
+Nothing says love like delicious Flamin Hot Cheetos Fried Chicken.